Microsoft/azure-docs.pt-pt/articles/expressroute/expressroute-howto-routing-arm.md

 Set-AzExpressRouteCircuit -ExpressRouteCircuit $ckt
 ```

-## <a name="private"></a>Peering privado do Azure
+## <a name="private"></a>Emparelhamento privado do Azure

-Esta secção ajuda-o a criar, obter, atualizar e eliminar a configuração do peering privado do Azure para um circuito do ExpressRoute.
+Esta seção ajuda você a criar, obter, atualizar e excluir a configuração de emparelhamento privado do Azure para um circuito do ExpressRoute.

 ### <a name="to-create-azure-private-peering"></a>Para criar um peering privado do Azure